godotengine/godot-docs/classes/class_ip.rst

 - void **clear_cache** **(** :ref:`String<class_String>` hostname="" **)**

-Removes all of a "hostname"'s cached references.
-If no "hostname" is given then all cached IP addresses are removed.
+Removes all of a ``hostname``'s cached references.
+If no ``hostname`` is given, all cached IP addresses are removed.

 .. _class_IP_method_erase_resolve_item:

 - void **erase_resolve_item** **(** :ref:`int<class_int>` id **)**

-Removes a given item "id" from the queue.
+Removes a given item ``id`` from the queue.
 This should be used to free a queue after it has completed to enable more queries to happen.

 .. _class_IP_method_get_local_addresses: